Particle with a Finite Potential#

 We can actually quantify this (this part is optional but interesting if you want to show that you get exactly the correct exponential decay).
 Our expectation is that the wave-function goes as \(e^{-kx}\) where

-This means that if we plot the slopes squared of these three lines versus \(e_i-0.5\) where \(e_i\) is the eigenstate energy, it should be a straight line with a slope of 2.
+This means that if we plot the slopes squared of these three lines versus \(e_i-0.5\) where \(e_i\) is the eigenstate energy, it should be a straight line with a slope of -2.

-In order to get the slpoes of the three lines, we can use python to fit them.
+In order to get the slopes of the three lines, we can use python to fit them.
 Again let’s define a mask that is simultaneously both in the forbidden region and not at large \(x\) where the machine precision starts to cause trouble: mask=np.logical_and(xs>10,xs<16)

 Now use np.polyfit(x,y,1)[0]